rabbitmq/rabbitmq-website/site/cluster-formation.md

 Peer discovery plugins are configured just like the core server and other
 plugins: using a [config file](/configure.html).

 `cluster_formation.peer_discovery_backend` is the key that [controls what peer discovery backend will be used](#peer-discovery-configuring-mechanism).
 Each backend will also have a number of configuration settings specific to it.
 The rest of the guide will cover configurable settings specific to a particular mechanism as well as provide examples for each one.

-Environment variables can also be used to configure several mechanisms for easier migration from `rabbitmq-autocluster`.
-This method is highly discouraged,
-however: using environment variables is more error prone compared to the config file, and it is harder to [verify effective configuration](/configure.html#verify-configuration-effective-configuration).
-Only those [migrating](/upgrade.html) clusters that use `rabbitmq-autocluster` should use environment variables for peer discoveery configuration, this guide leaves them out.
-Variable names are the same as used by `rabbitmq-autocluster`.

 ## <a id="peer-discovery-classic-config" class="anchor" href="#peer-discovery-classic-config">Config File Peer Discovery Backend</a>